-The heart of the PSC is its Research Associates, who come from over a dozen academic departments spread across numerous Schools, including Arts and Sciences (SAS) (primarily Sociology and Economics, but also Anthropology, Criminology, History, and Psychology), Wharton (Statistics, Business and Public Policy, Insurance and Risk Management), Medicine (primarily Internal Medicine), and Nursing.
+The heart of the PSC is its Research Associates, who come from over a dozen academic departments spread across numerous Schools, including Arts and Sciences (primarily Sociology and Economics, but also Anthropology, Criminology, and Psychology), Wharton (Health Care Management, Business Economics and Public Policy), Medicine (Medical Ethics & Health Policy, Pediatrics, Psychiatry), Communications, Law, Nursing, and Social Policy.
 The PSC staff support their research, including administration, computing and other information technology, library and bibliographic services, and expertise in issues related to human subjects.
-PSC Research Associates are heavily represented on national scientific boards and commissions, and have earned numerous honors reserved for recognized leaders in the study of population processes and understanding the nation’s health.
+PSC Research Associates are heavily represented on national scientific boards and commissions and have earned numerous honors reserved for recognized leaders in the study of population processes and understanding the nation’s health.
 Their work has had demonstrable impacts on public programs and legislation in the United States and abroad.

 The PSC and its Research Associates have long benefited from support from a number of federal and private research funding mechanisms and from dedicated support from Penn's School of Arts and Sciences (the administrative home of the PSC).